Creative Brand Leader

 Leading creative enterprises is as much about muscle memory as it is curiosity.
 It’s about ~20 years’ worth of leading teams to be detectives, to seek potent insights.
 It’s about learning how to use process to nurture instead of frustrate.
 It’s about creating partnership with clients that helps us all grow.
 It’s about teaching the business of ideas—a way of defining strategy, leveraging briefing and instigating creativity that insures collaboration and positive results.

 Over the past two decades I’ve led brand creative teams (Volkswagen, 3M, SPAM, PwC, etc.) at agencies including BBDO, Carmichael Lynch, Ogilvy, Mullen and Arnold in Minneapolis, New York and Boston.
 I founded and co-directed three startups (Hello Viking - ad agency; Curation Station - software; BannerPalooza - production shop).
 I was President of a 1,400 member industry trade association (Minnesota Interactive Marketing Association) for four years.
 I founded and continue to operate a speaker-series, Conversations About The Future Of Advertising, which has welcomed 26 guests over the past 11 years.
+In 2018, we're produce three more events with MIMA and calling it a "Summer of CATFOA."
 And I’ve been adjunct faculty at Emerson College and the Minneapolis College of Art and Design over the past 15 years, designing and teaching marketing and advertising courses.

 It all adds up.